document.getElementById("button62").addEventListener("click", function() { alert("Hello World!"); });

 • Excess fat, particularly around our belly, is one of the major contributors to heart disease,

 • Fasting blood sugar level test: This test measures your blood sugar after an overnight fast (not eating).
-A fasting blood sugar level of 99 mg/dL or lower is normal,
+The normal blood sugar level after a night of fasting (typically 8 hours or more) is between 70 to 99 mg/dL (3.9 to 5.5 mmol/L)

-• that "coronary-heart-disease (CHD) mortality was approximately doubled for subjects with inpaired glucose tolerance (IGT), defined as a blood-sugar above the 95th centile (greater than or equal to 96 mg/dl).l.
+• "Coronary-heart-disease (CHD) mortality was approximately doubled for subjects with inpaired glucose tolerance (IGT), defined as a blood-sugar above the 95th centile (greater than or equal to 96 mg/dl)".

 • Iron level: Iron can be a very potent oxidative stress, excess iron levels can damage blood vessels and increase the risk of heart disease.
 Ideally, ferritin levels should be monitored to make sure that they are not much above 80 ng/ml.
 The simplest way to lower elevated iron level, is to donate blood.
 If that is not possible, a therapeutic phlebotomy can effectively eliminate the excess iron from our body.